Apparently, Disillusioned Adventurers Will Save the World: Characters

 A former priest and the party's healer.
 He lived as an aspiring worshiper of God until he rejected an underage girl's romance.
 She then falsely accused him of assaulting her out of revenge, which led to his revocation and banishment from the Church.
 After this, he spent all of his money on alcohol to drink away his sorrows, resulting in him becoming an addict.
-A kindhearted innkeeper later took him in and suggested that he should become an adventurer, which he did and led to him meeting Nick, Curran, and Tiana.
+A kindhearted innkeeper later took him in and suggested he become an adventurer, which he did, where he met Nick, Curran, and Tiana.